MLPlatformWebsite/website/README.md

 # mlplatform.org Static Jekyll Website

-The [mlplatform.org](https://mlplatform.org/) website is built using the Jekyll static site generator.
-It is based off of the jumbo-jekyll-theme used for all of the Linaro static sites.
-We have introduced GitHub/Community driven content that allows mlplatform.org users to submit issues about any of the pages on mlplatform.org through the associated Git respository.
+The [mlplatform.org](https://mlplatform.org/) website is built using the [Jekyll](https://jekyllrb.com/) static site generator.
+The appearance is based on the [jumbo-jekyll-theme](https://github.com/linaro-marketing/jumbo-jekyll-theme/) used for all of the Linaro static sites.
+We have introduced GitHub/Community driven content that allows mlplatform.org users to submit issues about any of the pages on mlplatform.org through the associated Git repository.

 *****